DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Friday

 - [Sound and hearing](../lectures/week-1/sound-and-hearing/) slides
-- Listen to a few of your songs

 # Week 2 (8/28)

 ## Monday

-- finish [Sound and hearing](../lectures/week-1/sound-and-hearing/) slides, decibel, psychoacoustics, the ear
+- Listen to a few of your songs
 - [Introduction to Reaper](../lectures/week-1/reaper-intro/)

 <!--